JJunHan/hps3d_ros_hector_slam/README.md

 # hps3d_ros

-A project that involves the Hypersen HPS3D160 Lidar to collect pointcloud data and convert that into laserscan messages to enable hector slam to function.
+A project that involves the Hypersen HPS3D160 Lidar (no odometry) to collect pointcloud data and convert that into laserscan messages to enable hector slam to function.
+Also includes Octomapping to visualize the surrounding objects in 3D.

+Includes a static tf to transform baselink to laser to orientate the laserscan for hector slam.

 ## References